michaelwwan/noise/README.md

   </p>
 </div>

-An example calculation from the above image of a 96-well plate imaged at 20x is 3191.5um/(14880.03 pixels / 2) = 0.429 um/pixel which would be the value for the ```--ratio``` argument.
+An example calculation from the above image of a 96-well plate imaged at 20x is 3191.5 μm / (14880.03 pixels / 2) = 0.429 μm/pixel which would be the value for the ```--ratio``` argument.

 ## Dataset
 Our dataset consists of full slide images and corresponding instance segmentation annotations, along with patches used for training and validation in our experiments.
 Please download the dataset from [here](https://drive.google.com/drive/folders/1hwGVKH4pN1Ftcl9bDKUykTIU8mcZfmiu?usp=drive_link), unzip the data and place it in the dataset folder with the following folder structure: